- University of Illinois - Urbana-Champaign, Bachelor of Science

-Professor Frank J. Doti is a cum laude 1969 graduate of Chicago-Kent College of Law and 1966 graduate of the University of Illinois at Champaign Urbana.
+Professor Frank J. Doti is a cum laude 1969 graduate of IIT- Chicago-Kent College of Law and 1966 graduate of the University of Illinois at Champaign Urbana.
 He is a member of the lawyer bars of the states of California, Illinois and Colorado and is admitted to practice before the U.S. Supreme Court.
 He is also a Certified Public Accountant.

 Professor Doti is certified by the California State Bar as a Tax Law Specialist under the certification of law specialists program.

 He was an associate attorney for five years at McDermott Will & Emery in Chicago, the largest U.S. tax law firm in the nation.
 He served as vice president and tax law counsel for seven years at the Leo Burnett advertising agency in Chicago.

 He has excelled as a professor of law, legal scholar and attorney at law.
-Currently he is a professor of law at Chapman University Dale E. Fowlrt School of Law in Orange, California.
-He proudly holds the William P. Foley Chair in Corporate & Taxation Law.
+Currently he is a professor of law at Chapman University Dale E. Fowler School of Law in Orange, California.
+He proudly holds the William P. Foley, II Chair in Corporate & Taxation Law.

 Doti teaches contract law, federal income taxation, and estate and gift tax law.
 The fourth edition of his Contract Law Flowcharts and Cases book is published by West Academics in 2016 and is used by students, professors and lawyers worldwide.
 Chapman students selected Doti as Professor of the Year in 2012.
 As such, he was the first recipient of the Katherine Darmer Teaching Excellence Award.